top of page

 We recognize the unique needs of middle schoolers with learning and behavior differences and structure our program to help them become independent learners and engaged community members.

-Teachers and clinicians partner with families to develop an Individualized Transdisciplinary Educational Plan (ITEP) for each student.
+Teachers and clinicians partner with families to develop an Individualized Educational Plan (IEP) for each student.
 This identifies the student’s specific needs, objectives, strategies and experiences for the school year.

 Middle School Academics